Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain.md

 sudo -u waves-testnet waves-testnet import -c /etc/waves-testnet/waves.conf -i [binary-file-name]
 ```

+**Note**: You can speed up the import by 5-20% at your own risk.
+To do so, use `-no-verify` Importer option to turn off block and transaction validation.
+Use with caution and only if you trust your blockchain file.

 ## Import Blocks Up to a Certain Height

 It is possible to set target height.
 If the height parameter is not set, all the blocks will be imported.
 To import, run the following command: